StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Array.md

 `type` specifies the data types of elements in an array.
 StarRocks supports the following element types: BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, LARGEINT, FLOAT, DOUBLE, VARCHAR, CHAR, DATETIME, and DATE.

 Elements in an array are nullable by default, for example, `[null, 1 ,2]`.
 You cannot specify elements in an array as NOT NULL.
-However, you can specify an ARRAY column as NOT NULL when you create a table, for example, `ARRAY<type> NOT NULL`.
+However, you can specify an ARRAY column as NOT NULL when you create a table, such as the third example in the preceding code snippet.

 Examples: